– scroll down to see further images –

-The necklace is from Rajasthan and dates to the early 20th century or before.
+The necklace is from Rajasthan and dates to the 19th century.

 The amulet box is encased in sheet silver that has been finely engraved on the front.
 Two eyelets at the top allow for suspension.
 The sides and lower edge of the box have been cast with multiple silver granulations of emulate gajre work.

 The front of the amulet has a coloured picture of Krishna and Radha in a Rajput-style cusped arch, and beneath a thin sheet of glass.

 The reverse of the amulet is enclosed with plain sheet silver.

 The accompanying twelve silver boxes are each suspended from the necklace with two eyelets decorated with a flower form.